Tanner/Blog/_posts/2013-02-20-why-i-stopped-using-my-favorite-twitter-app.markdown

 title: Why I Stopped Using My Favorite Twitter App
 date: February 21, 2013 5:01 pm
 ---
-Yesteray I wrote [a blog post](app-resuming-behavior.html) related to my Twitter application of choice on Android, Tweedle.
+Yesterday I wrote [a blog post](app-resuming-behavior.html) related to my Twitter application of choice on Android, Tweedle.

 To sum that post up, I had trouble using the application and told the developer about my problems.
 He dismissed my problems and defended the way the app was designed.
 I disagreed with his design decisions, as every other application in both Android and iOS behave in a different way.
 Even Google's documentation encourages developers against designing applications to function the way Tweedle does.